Eforen/OpenSourceCookbook/Baking/Bread/Standard White.md

    * Taste was good
    * Under did not kneed 2 of the lofes enough (I need to kneed them much more)
    * The bread fell apart to easy I believe there was to much fat % in the recipe I only used 190g butter for the 4 lofes so I think maybe I should go down to around 95g butter and leave the oil about the same
+3. 1st attempt with 2lb dough pans
+   * Kneeded for 10 minutes
+   * Yeast did not proff well
+   * Lofes where undersized